CIS565-Fall-2020/Project2-Stream-Compaction/README.md

 ![](img/scan_perf.png)

 * Initially, the GPU implementations of Scan seemed much slower than the CPU implementation, since they were tested on an array size of 256 and the CPU's base speed is extremely fast.
 However, once the array size was increased exponentially, the performance of both GPU implementations slowly approached the CPU one in numerical speed, even surpassing it for an array of 131,072.
-* The CPU's performance experiences a **38,932%** speed decrease from an array of 256 to the array of 131,072, while the Naive GPU Scan experiences a **199%** decrease and the Work-Efficient one experiences a **343%** decrease respectively.
+* The CPU's performance experiences a **38,932%** speed decrease from an array of 256 to the array of 131,072, while the Naive GPU Scan experiences a **199%** decrease and the Work-Efficient Scan experiences a **343%** decrease respectively.
 * On the graph, the CPU has a linear trajectory, while both the Naive and Work-Efficient Scans have a log(n) trajectory; if more array sizes were tested, this predicts that both GPU implementations will be faster than the CPU's, where the larger the array size, the more efficient the GPU implementations are.

-Unfortunately, despite intentions and expectations, the Work-Efficient Scan is less efficient than the Naive Scan.
-It has a higher base speed, and the slope of its graph is higher than that of the Naive Scan's.
+Unfortunately, the Work-Efficient Scan is less efficient than the Naive Scan.
+Besides its higher base speed, the slope of its graph is higher than that of the Naive Scan's.
 The implementation of Work-Efficient Scan involves two `for` loops, one for the "up-sweep" of the initial array and one for the "down-sweep" on the result, and thus twice as many kernel calls.
 Commenting out one of these `for` loops causes Work-Efficient Scan to be slightly faster than Naive Scan (although wrong, of course), which implies that the presence of two `for` loops makes the implementation slow.
 I confirmed this when I looked at the kernels' runtime through the NSight Analysis interface:

 ![](img/scan_cuda_analysis.png)